 - 1. B.V.
-Ramana, Higher Engineering Mathematics, TMH Publishers, 2nd Edition, 2006. - 2.
-N.P.
-Bali and others, A Text Book of Engineering Mathematics, Lakshmi publishers, 7th Edition, 2009. - 3.
-Erwyn Kreyszig, Advanced Engineering Mathematics, John Wiley, 8th Edition 2006.
+Ramana -Higher Engineering Mathematics, TMH Publishers, 2nd Edition, 2006. - 2.
+N.P.Bali and others -A Text Book of Engineering Mathematics, Lakshmi publishers, 7th Edition, 2009. - 3.
+Erwyn Kreyszig -Advanced Engineering Mathematics, John wiley, 8th Edition 2006.

-Sessional Exam: The question paper for sessional examination is for 25 marks, covering half of the syllabus for first sessional and remaining half for second sessional exam.
-The question paper shall consist of Three Sections with Two Questions (EITHER / OR type) in each section.
+The question paper for sessional examination shall be for 25 marks, covering half of the syllabus for first sessional and remaining half for second sessional exam.
+The question paper shall consist of three sections with Two Questions (EITHER/OR Type) in each section.
 The student shall answer one question from each section.